Bios of MOMocrats who are no longer regular contributors to the site:

 Stephanie is also known in the blogging world as Lawyer Mama.
 Her essays have appeared in the New York Times, the Washington Post, and the Huffington Post, and have been syndicated by the McClatchy group, appearing in papers and web sites across the country.
 Stephanie regularly moderates The Mil Life on the Washington Post’s website, a live chat about issues facing military families.
 Her interviews regarding parenting, military families, and politics have appeared on or in countless national news outlets and Stephanie also regularly speaks as an expert on both social media and military families.

-Stephanie’s claim to fame last year was having met both the President of the United States and the future King and Queen of England (aka Will and Kate) in the same week.
-Her sons are still far more impressed with the time she met Elmo.
+Stephanie’s claim to fame a few years ago was having met both the President of the United States and the future King and Queen of England (aka Will and Kate) in the same week.
+Her sons were still far more impressed with the time she met Elmo.
 You can find Stephanie on Twitter as @lawyermama.

 The lawyer in Stephanie would also like to remind you that the views she expresses on MOMocrats are purely her own and in no way reflect the positions or opinions of any of her clients and/or employers.